 => Ptotal = P1o + (P2o-P1o)x2

-We can draw following inferences from the above equation:
+We can draw the following inferences from the above equation:

 - The above equation is a straight line between Ptotal and x2 whose slope is given by (P2o-P1o) and the y-intercept is equal to P1o.

-- The total vapor pressure above a solution varies linearly with the mole fraction of component 2.
+- The total vapour pressure above a solution varies linearly with the mole fraction of component 2.

-- The total vapor pressure above a solution depends on the vapor pressure of Component 1 and 2 in their pure state and the mole fraction of component 2 in the solution.
+- The total vapour pressure above a solution depends on the vapour pressure of Component 1 and 2 in their pure state and the mole fraction of component 2 in the solution.

 Limitations of Raoult’s Law

 The above-discussed topic finds application in many industries, but developments in science and technology have rendered even Raoult’s Law some limitations.

 - It is applicable only to ideal liquid solutions.